medialab/hyphe/README.md

 # Hyphe: web corpus builder & links crawler

-Welcome to [Hyphe](http://hyphe.medialab.sciences-po.fr), a research-driven web crawler developped at the [SciencesPo médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (ANR-10-EQPX-19-01)](http://www.sciencespo.fr/dime-shs/).
+Welcome to [Hyphe](http://hyphe.medialab.sciences-po.fr), a research-driven web crawler developped at the [Sciences Po médialab](http://www.medialab.sciences-po.fr/) for the [DIME-SHS Web project (ANR-10-EQPX-19-01)](http://www.sciencespo.fr/dime-shs/).

-Hyphe aims at providing a tool to crawl data from the web and generate networks between what we call "web entitiesé, which can be single pages as well as a website, subdomains or parts of it, or even a combination of those.
+Hyphe aims at providing a tool to crawl data from the web and generate networks between what we call "web entities", which can be single pages as well as a website, subdomains or parts of it, or even a combination of those.

 ## Demo